Japanese Days of the Week: the 'Seven Luminaries'

 The Japanese days of the week seem quite different from anything in Western languages:

-Yet the key to understanding the names of the days of the week lies in that obscure second character 曜.
+Yet the key to understanding the names of the days of the week lies in that obscure second character 曜 yō.
 Pronounced yào in Mandarin Chinese, 曜 means 'sunlight' or 'luminary; shining body'.
-The sun, the moon, and the five planets were called the 'seven luminaries' (七曜 qī yào) by the ancient Chinese, much as the ancient Greeks and Romans referred to them as the seven planets.
-It is from the 'seven luminaries' that the Japanese days of the week are derived.
+The sun, the moon, and the five planets were called the 'seven luminaries' (七曜 Japanese shichi-yō, Mandarin qī yào) by the ancient Chinese, much as the ancient Greeks and Romans referred to them as the seven planets.
+It is from the 'seven luminaries' that the Japanese names of the days of the week are derived.

-The first two days of the week are named after the sun and the moon, which represent the male principle (陽 yáng, Japanese yō) and the female principle (陰 yīn, Japanese in) respectively.
-To understand the remaining five we must look at the ancient Chinese theory of the 'Five Elements' 五行 (wǔ-xíng).
+The first two days are no mystery.
+They are named after the sun and the moon.
+To understand the remaining five we must look at the ancient Chinese theory of the 'Five Elements' 五行 (Japanese go-kō, Mandarin: wǔ-xíng).
 The Five Elements started out as a primitive system for explaining the universe but gradually developed to become an all-embracing cosmological system.
 Each element was equated to (among others) a direction, a colour, a season, a time of day, a planet, and a musical note in the pentatonic scale.

-Fire (火 huǒ) was equated to south, red, summer, midday, the planet Mars, and note 5 in numbered musical notation.
+Fire (火 Japanese: ka, Mandarin: huǒ) was equated to south, red, summer, midday, the planet Mars, and note 5 in numbered musical notation.

-Water (水 shuǐ) was equated to north, black, winter, midnight, the planet Mercury, and note 6 in numbered musical notation.
+Water (水 Japanese: sui, Mandarin: shuǐ) was equated to north, black, winter, midnight, the planet Mercury, and note 6 in numbered musical notation.

-Wood (木 mù) was equated to east, green, spring, dawn, the planet Jupiter, and note 3 in numbered musical notation.
+Wood (木 Japanese: moku, Mandarin: mù) was equated to east, green, spring, dawn, the planet Jupiter, and note 3 in numbered musical notation.

-Gold or Metal (金 jīn) was equated to west, white, autumn, dusk, the planet Venus, and note 2 in numbered musical notation.
+Gold or Metal (金 Japanese: kin, Mandarin: jīn) was equated to west, white, autumn, dusk, the planet Venus, and note 2 in numbered musical notation.

-Earth (土 tǔ), was equated to the centre, yellow, 18 days at the end of each season, the planet Saturn, and note 1 in numbered musical notation.
+Earth (土 Japanese: do, Mandarin: tǔ), was equated to the centre, yellow, 18 days at the end of each season, the planet Saturn, and note 1 in numbered musical notation.